 Suggested wear for women travelling in India

-Off to hiking in summers at Ooty – This is what most of us wear usually
+Off to hiking in summer at Ooty – This is what most of us usually wear

 Half pants, capris, yoga pants, and long skirts/dresses with short-sleeved waist-length tops are your best friends.
 Cities like Mumbai are more open to all kinds of western wear.
-In other cities, we usually keep our short dresses for pubs and parties only.
-If you love our Cotton Kurtas, pair them up with plain leggings or patterned pants.
+In other cities, we usually only keep our short dresses for pubs and parties.
+If you love our Cotton Kurtas, pair them with plain leggings or patterned pants.
 They are the best for India’s hot summer and most comfortable while travelling by India’s public transport.
 Avoid anything that is transparent and shows cleavage.

 - Hindu & Jain temples – Pants with knee-length tops / Salwar Kameez